Glossary

 Limited medical examination

 A limited medical examination checks for conditions which are the most expensive and place the most demand on New Zealand's health system and special education services.
-We cannot grant you a medical waiver if you or anyone included in your application has one of these conditions.
+We cannot give you a medical waiver if you or anyone included in your application has one of these conditions.

 List of Qualifications Exempt from Assessment (LQEA)